 Just ask the local fishing enthusiasts - nothing compares to hooking a big barramundi in the Top End.
 Anglers are abuzz with the Million Dollar Fish competition.
 There’s 100 barramundi tagged with a $10,000 prize tag and six worth $1 million to be caught by one lucky fisho in Territory waters.
 Once the big million dollar barra is caught, the other five will revert back to $10,000 fish.
 It’s a chance to hook your fortune.

 The vibrant Parap Markets are held every Saturday -- rain, hail or shine.
 And Rapid Creek Markets on Sunday mornings is where you’ll jostle with Darwin’s vibrant multicultural community.
 If you haven't tried a Green Papaya Salad, Sri Lankan String Hoppers, or tasted exotic fruits like Sapodilla, this is the place.
 On a Sunday the Nightcliff Markets has a friendly atmosphere, a great selection of food with market stalls and live music.

 7. Take in some art and natural history

 Perfect on a hot or rainy day is the Museum and Art Gallery of the Northern Territory with it’s natural history, Cyclone Tracey exhibitions and world renowned Aboriginal art.

 8. Ethical retail therapy

-Rain or shine you can pick up that piece of Aboriginal art you have always dreamed of at Outstation Gallery.
-Be sure to stop in at Starwin Shopfront and Aboriginal Bush Traders located along the Esplanade to browse at their fab collection of clothes, home wares, jewellery and more.
-They are all open for majority of the wet season.
+Rain or shine you can pick up that piece of Aboriginal art you've always dreamed of at Outstation Gallery.
+Be sure to stop in at Starwin Shopfront and Aboriginal Bush Traders on the Esplanade to browse their fab collection of clothes, home wares, jewellery and more.
+They're all open for majority of the year.